Wing-summer/WingHexExplorer2/README_en.md

 Although it contains the `Wing` string, it is not entirely written by me.
 It is based on the `Qt-Ribbon-Widget`.
 The reason for the name change is that there are too many changes, and I plan to maintain my own one for use with this editor.

 The link to the original repository: <https://github.com/martijnkoopman/Qt-Ribbon-Widget>, the original agreement is `LGPL`.

-#### QLogger

-A logging framework, the link of the original repository: <https://github.com/sfadiga/QLogger>, the original license is `MIT`.

 #### SingleApplication